-On June 29, 2015, Yield, Inc. closed on its offering of \$287.5 million aggregate principal amount of 3.25% Convertible Notes due 2020, or the 2020 Convertible Notes.
-The 2020 Convertible Notes are convertible, under certain circumstances, into Yield, Inc.'s Class C common stock, cash or a combination thereof at an initial conversion price of \$27.50 per Class C common share, which is equivalent to an initial conversion rate of approximately 36.3636 shares of Class C common stock per \$1,000 principal amount of 2020 Convertible Notes.
-The Company and Yield Operating LLC provided a guarantee to Yield, Inc. with respect to the 2020 Convertible Notes.
-In addition, Yield Operating LLC and Yield, Inc. entered into an intercompany borrowing arrangement, under which Yield Operating LLC received \$281 million of the proceeds of the 2020 Convertible Notes.
-The intercompany note bears interest at a rate of 3.325% and matures in 2020.
+On June 29, 2015, the Company closed on its offering of \$287.5 million aggregate principal amount of 3.25% Convertible Senior Notes due 2020, or the 2020 Convertible Notes.
+The 2020 Convertible Notes are convertible, under certain circumstances, into the Company's Class C common stock, cash or a combination thereof at an initial conversion price of \$27.50 per Class C common share, which is equivalent to an initial conversion rate of approximately 36.3636 shares of Class C common stock per \$1,000 principal amount of notes.
+Interest on the 2020 Convertible Notes is payable semi-annually in arrears on June 1 and December 1 of each year, commencing on December 1, 2015.
+The 2020 Convertible Notes mature on June 1, 2020, unless earlier repurchased or converted in accordance with their terms.
+Prior to the close of business on the business day immediately preceding December 1, 2019, the 2020 Convertible Notes will be convertible only upon the occurrence of certain events and during certain periods, and thereafter, at any time until the close of business on the second scheduled trading day immediately preceding the maturity date.